akemin-dayo/make-mb41-osx/README.md

 ###What doesn't work?
 * Brightness control — I found the PCI register that controls brightness, but I haven't been able to actually set the brightness yet.
 Still looking into it.
 * X3100 QECI acceleration — **OS X is still very usable without this, because the X3100 framebuffer still works.** So you will still be able to use change resolutions, external displays, and use all 144MB of VRAM, etc.
-* Display wake from sleep — Sleeping and waking works, but the display will remain off.
-Not sure what causes this yet, it's either due to the missing QECI acceleration, or lack of backlight control.
-Or both.
+* Display wake from sleep — Sleeping and waking works, but graphics completely fail to re-initialise.
+Probably something to do with missing QECI acceleration.
 * [10.11 only] USB is completely broken on OS X 10.11.
 It's an issue with AppleUSBEHCIPCI, I have a few ideas I'm going to test regarding this.

 ###Okay, what works?